What is chemotherapy?

 The type of chemotherapy you receive depends on several factors:

 - Stage of the cancer, or how advanced it is.

 - Your overall health.

-Chemotherapy is usually systemic, meaning it travels throughout your entire body.
-Systemic chemo can get delivered:
+Chemotherapy is usually systemic, meaning the chemotherapy drug travels throughout your entire body.
+You may receive systemic chemo: